-Villa Calcinaia Ocolos 2015 (Barrel Sample), IGT Toscana, Italy
+Villa Calcinaia Occhiorosso 2015 (Barrel Sample), IGT Vino Dei Colli Della Toscana Centrale, Italy

-Ocolos could very well be a shortened version of concupiscentia oculorum, “the lust of the eyes,” or in this case sarcopodium odoratum, with sangiovese more volatile (but not screaming sour in any acetic way), just earthy, not microbilia, but soil funky.
-The Ocolos is drawn from a specific seven rows of vines, adding up to one barrique and it will go to bottle in July.
+I was under the impression this was called “Ocolos” which could very well be a shortened version of concupiscentia oculorum, “the lust of the eyes,” or in this case sarcopodium odoratum, with a sangiovese-copycat more volatile (but not screaming sour in any acetic way), just earthy, not microbilia, but soil funky.
+This is in fact Occhiorosso, drawn from a specific seven rows of vines, adding up to one barrique and it will go to bottle in July.
 Earthy, from Galestro soil located on the upper seventh and eight terrace of sangiovese, so different from the single-vineyard cousin, Gran Selezione Bastignano.
 The perfume is redolent of sweet scented bedstraw and exotics, like orchids just beginning to decay in water, still in control of its enticements.
 This is the natural sangiovese, very specific to place.
 Drink 2019-2025.
 Tasted February 2017

 Le Refie, “the refit” is not what anyone would expect, a 90 per cent petit manseng and 10 gewürztraminer blend, actually somewhat of a field blend.
 This harkens back to Villa Calcinaia’s weird, wacky and wonderful mixed varietal history, first from some post-phylloxera plantings and then 1960s Florentine nursery plantings where a flood wiped out all the markings so strange varieties ended up in the vineyards, co-habitating like cats, dogs, rabbits and pigs.
 Le Refie certainly gives a sweeter impression and plenty of waxy citrus, with beesawax all over the palate.
 This is a very pretty white, mellow and melting, that really dissolves in the mouth like a soft pastille.
 In that sense its tonic ability is like a cure, as befits another name for refit.
 Leaves a tannic impression with thanks to the dry extract separating itself from that delicious melt.
 Drink 2017-2020.
 Tasted February 2017